Bethieieio/CakesCookiesCrumbles/README.md

 You can view Cakes, Cookies and Crumbles here (create your own recipe if you want!) > [Cakes, Cookies and Crumbles](https://bethieieio.github.io/CakesCookiesCrumbles/)

 - If you want to see the docs for the backend?
 [IT'S HERE](https://cakes-cookies-crumbles-c12827854ad0.herokuapp.com/swagger/)
+> Swagger only works with debug on.

 - If you want to read more, here is the backend README if you so wish.
 [HERE](https://github.com/Bethieieio/ccc-backend#readme)

-> to not waste your time, fail me now, i ran out of time, i havent done backend read me.

 ![Am I responsive](assets/readme-images/am-i-responsive.png)